Wind-Explorer/BSOD-simulator/README.md

 An app that simulates a stop-error on your windows pc :D
 ![image](https://dm2302files.storage.live.com/y4mbeIoVNnH7xgZN_axhduwbwE3tftuctm2aq2Q06-OAd4kqYecDaR0E4z6TIgLpny76SjHtwoyAxYKaoZA3enXRilnFj4WYq_bboBhILAgqtfWgmAx4dkNEBixFxj76-bIJyBfDsSpdfCmvyCHT-ZVUk7Bo0RQ1kyC92h1vL2Js7K3vjtQ-pob-MAUeT6sGn_t?width=1920&height=1080&cropmode=none)

+The system did not actually crash.
+It is just a borderless window that displays preset error messages

 alt-f4 is disabled to make the screen looks more promising

 mouse cursor will be hidden